 - These are great for cookie cutouts.
 This dough works well for cookie cutters.
 It’s a nice, forgiving dough that can be rolled.

 - For thicker icing, add more powdered sugar.
-You could also substitute with a buttercream icing or no topping at all.
+You could also substitute with a buttercream frosting or no topping at all.

-Feel free to add a little extra flavor to these sour cream cookies.
+Feel free to add a little extra flavor to this sour cream cookie recipe.
 Here are a few ideas:

 - Lemon: Add 1/2 teaspoon lemon zest to the dough and 1/8 teaspoon of lemon extract to the icing.